 You may also have to implement perimeter level security to limit access to Control Rooms, Marshalling panels and racks, even wireless instruments, that may be close to the outer perimeter.
 This is especially important during shutdowns, or plant startups and commissioning activities, when a large number of outsiders such as contractors and vendors are required to regularly be physically present in the plant.

-Myth 2: Industrial Control System Cybersecurity is the same as any IT cybersecurity, so it is the IT department’s baby.
+Myth 2: Industrial Cybersecurity is the same as any IT cybersecurity, so it is the IT department’s baby.

 IT cybersecurity that is referred to here, typically deals with business systems, such as ERP, Inventory, Accounting, Reporting and other such systems.
 The characteristics of these systems are completely different from those of Control Systems.
 Even a second’s difference in response time from a Control System could be unacceptable, whereas a slower ERP system could be at worst an irritant.
 Even the way vulnerability testing is done, differs.
 A mere enumeration of the network or use of a port scanning tool will not cause any harm to a business IT system, but it may well crash a Control System.
 Same is the case with patches and updates.
 The GUI software is from control system vendors, whose update cycle is less frequent that those from IT OS vendors.
 The latest OS patch may simply not be useful at best, or at worst, actually shut down your Control System!

-Myth 3: Cybersecurity attacks cannot cause physical harm to plants/people/environment
+Myth 3: Such attacks cannot cause physical harm to plants/people/environment

 Not true.
 For example in the case of the incident of the Maroochy Shire wastewater treatment plant in Queensland, Australia a disgruntled ex-employee of a contractor could access the SCADA remotely and cause millions of liters of sewage water to contaminate creeks, parks and even a five star hotel’s premises, causing extensive damage and cleanup.
 In the Lodtz tram case, there were two incidents of trams getting derailed and bumping into each other, but luckily nobody got hurt or injured.